 Zhoujie (Jason) Ding

-I am currently a first-year MSCS student at Stanford University.
+I am currently a second-year MSCS student at Stanford University.
 I received my B.A. in computer science and applied mathematics at UC Berkeley.

 At Berkeley, I worked on the Skyplane project at the SkyLab with Professor Joseph Gonzalez and Professor Ion Stoica.
 I also researched deep learning for code vulnerability detection under the supervision of Professor Yizheng Chen and Professor David Wagner.